 The Excellence Scholarships of Instituto Universitario de Investigación Ortega y Gasset are incompatible with any other public or private scholarship granted to the student to take the Master in which he has enrolled in the Institute.
 The scholarship holder is obliged to inform the Institute of any other scholarship granted, within a period of 10 days from its granting.
 The Institute will claim the student the amount that would have been granted for the Excellence Scholarship of the Institute if this circumstance occurred.

-The amount of the scholarship will be applied to the last term of the payment of the tuition.
-The Institute may request scholarship students to perform extracurricular practices in support of the teaching, research and cultural activities of the institution, which will be recognized by a certificate .
+The amount of the scholarship will be applied to the last term of the tuition payment.
+The Institute may request scholarship students to carry out extracurricular practices in support of the teaching, research and cultural activities of the institution, which will be recognized by a certificate.
 These practices do not imply a labor or commercial relationship with the institution or be remunerated.